MicrosoftDocs/dynamics-365-fraud-protection/content/case-management-administrator.md

 > [!NOTE]
 > The routing rules that you create by using the visual editor are translated to the code view when you switch to the code editor.
 However, after you edit the rules by using the code editor, you can't switch back to the visual view.

 To customize the order of execution for routing rules, drag the routing rules to define which rules must be executed first.
-When you've finished, select **Save** on the **Routing rules** page.
+When you are done, select **Save** on the **Routing rules** page.

 ## View the case management report dashboard